Dhanushkms/Avax_Intm_Mod-2/README.md

 ## Smart Contract Management
 ## Description

-This project is a decentralized Ethereum bank application that allows users to deposit and withdraw funds.
+This project is a decentralized Ethereum wallet  application that allows users to deposit and withdraw funds.
 It is built using Solidity smart contracts, Ethers.js, MetaMask, and Hardhat.

 ## Getting Started